atakanaydinbas/Stroke-Prediction-EDA-and-Accuracy/README.md

     9)bmi: body mass index of the individual.
     10)smoking_status: Habitual information.
 Current smoking status of individual.
     11)stroke: Our taget, is person suffered heart attack?

+The project is stroke classification with these features.
+I used Catboost for training and Accurancy score is 93.9% gender, ever_married, work_type, residence_type and smoking_status is our categorical datas.
+I used Catboost because it is easily handle with categorical data.
+Catboost is very assertive in giving a good result without being tuned.
+So I did not tune it.